keefm6776/ij-artefact-sales-site/README.md

 1. Create an account with aws.amazon.com.
 2. In the find services search box, I searched for S3 (Scalable storage in the cloud)
 3. Once in S3 buckets I clicked the blue "Create Bucket" Button.
-4. I gave my bucket a unique name and selected the region closest to me ie EU (Ireland), and clieked next.
+4. I gave my bucket a unique name and selected the region closest to me ie EU (Ireland), and clicked next.
 5. On the next page as there is nothing that I needed to change, so I just clicked next.
 6. On this page I unchecked the "Block all public access" option and clicked next.
 7. I then clicked create bucket.